 How Do I Heat My RV Water Hose?

-One of the best ways to heat your RV water hose is with heat cable.
+One of the best ways to heat your RV water hose is with a heat cable.
 To do this properly you’ll need to measure the length of your hose so that you know how much cable you’ll need.
-You should then tape the heat cable to the hose with electrical tape every foot along the hose.
+You should then tape the heating cable to the hose with electrical tape every foot along the hose.
 Heat cable detects the temperature of the hose and will heat it up if it gets cold.
 As a result, you want several points where the cable is making direct contact with the hose.